IMSGlobal/caliper-spec/guides/implementation-guide.md

 ## Metric Profiles

-The Caliper information model defines a number of profiles, each of which models a learning activity or a supporting activity that helps facilitate learning.
-A profile's raison d'etre is to encourage vocabulary standardization and re-use among application providers delivering complementary, albeit competing capabilities that collect learning activity data.
-Each profile provides a domain-specific set of terms and concepts that application designers and developers can draw upon to describe common user interactions in a consistent manner using a shared vocabulary.
-Annotating a reading, playing a video, taking a test, or grading an assignment submission represent a few examples of the many activities or events that Caliper's profiles attempt to describe.

-Think of each profile as a stand-alone, logical container, or collection of one or more Caliper events that together help describe a set of interrelated activities.

-TODO: Table with all profiles and links to their documentations and their certification requirements in the certification guide

-### How do I use profiles to deliver insight?
+Each [Caliper Metric Profile](https://www.imsglobal.org/spec/caliper/v1p2#profiles) is a domain-specific set of terms and concepts to describe common education learning activities.
+Their purpose is to help ensure users of Caliper have _consistent syntax and semantics_ when describing these events.
+Some examples of events profiles attempt to describe are Annotating a reading, playing a video, taking a test, or grading an assignment submission.

-A great way to think of a Metric Profile is by the questions it can help answer.
-For example the Reading Profile could help Instructors and researchers answer questions such as:
+A great way to think of a Metric Profile is **what questions it can help answer**.
+For example the [Reading Profile](https://www.imsglobal.org/spec/caliper/v1p2#profile-reading) could help Instructors and researchers answer questions such as:

  - Who is consuming the content?
  - What materials are being accessed?